 Friday, March 21, 2008

-There was a time in my late 20s when I gobbled up Jim Harrison's novels like his characters go through brook trout and bourbon.
-The Road Home is in my permanent Top 10 Favorite Novels list and Harrison will always be high on my list of favorite authors -- probably at the top of a list of Favorite Underappreciated Authors if I ever made one.
+There was a time in my late 20s when I gobbled up Jim Harrison's novels like his characters go through brook trout and whiskey.
+The Road Home is in my permanent Top 10 Favorite Novels list and Harrison will always be high on my list of favorite authors -- probably at the top of a list of Favorite Under-appreciated Authors if I ever made one.

 Here is the list of Harrison's prose books, from most recent to oldest.
-I have read them all except the latest:
+I have read them all and am now making my way through a very big book of his collected poetry.

 The Great Leader